Cheznoodle/COMP2042_CW_hfyeh2/README.md

          -Flexibility: Easier to make changes in the game mechanics or graphics independently.

+## Note:
+* If you experience any kind of error (runtime or game freeze).
+Kindly re-run the game.

 # Unexpected Problems:
-1) JavaFX runtime error (NullExceptionPointer) *Attempt Fix: Tried to initialize all the JavaFX elements but unfortunately error persists.
+1) JavaFX runtime error (NullExceptionPointer) *Attempt Fix: Tried initializing all the JavaFX elements, but unfortunately, the error persists.

 2) The ball would freeze but the game is playing in the background.
 *Attempt Fix: Unable to detect a bug, as there is no error message or warning in the terminal.